CodeReviewDAO/dxd_codereview/Reviews/460 - Mainnet token distribution system with API, UX, Accounting, and Security tools/1 - Backend systems and API/README.md

 # Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+Project is in a working state and it covers the acceptance criteria for this milestone.
+Reviewer suggests this milestone to PASS.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS
 ------------ | -------------